abin-m/Reboot-Kerala-Hackathon--Project-/README.md

-# jyothi
+# jyothi- A tool for competancy mapping

-A new Flutter project.
+it is a mobile app designed to map the competancy of government employees. it is partially completed like to complete this project.

 ## Getting Started